• Skip to primary navigation

 Jump to Recipe Jump to Video

-You're going to go NUTS for these easy peanut butter cup brownies.
-They're thick, chewy and fudgy, packed full of Reese's cups and a peanut butter swirl.
+You're going to go NUTS for these easy Reese's peanut butter cup brownies.
+They're thick, chewy and fudgy, and packed full peanut butter flavour.

 hand holding up 2 peanut butter cup brownies